COMMON NAME: Northern harrier

 SCIENTIFIC NAME: Circus hudsonius

 The northern harrier breeds from Alaska through Canada and the northern half of the United States.
-Most winter from the middle United States into Mexico, although harriers from southern Minnesota are occasionally reported in the winter.
+Most spend their winter from the middle United States into Mexico, although harriers from southern Minnesota are occasionally reported in the winter.

 The northern harrier is a grassland raptor generally found in wet meadows.
 They roost on the ground.